coreos/tectonic-docs/Documentation/install/rhel/installing-workers.md

 1. Change the mode right for the current session: `setenforce 0`
 2. Set `SELINUX=permissive` in `/etc/selinux/config`

+### Set up and enable NTP

+Clock synchronization is important for Tectonic, as it relies heavily on TLS certificates for communication between components.
+Enable and configure the NTP service with your organization's time servers.

 ### Enable and start the service

 This process is the same as with all systemd hosts.
 The service as installed by the `tectonic-worker` RPM is called `kubelet`.
 It can be started with the command: